Haki na Sheria Initiative & 3 others v Attorney General & 4 others (Petition E008 of 2021) [2025] KEHC 221 (KLR) (21 January 2025) (Judgment)

 Introduction

-1.Before this court is a petition dated 12.08.2021 filed by the petitioners vide the firm of Bashir, Noor and Co.
-Advocates seeking various prayers listed as hereunder:i.That the Honourable Court do issue a declaration that double registration victims are Kenyans by birth whose constitutional rights were violated by the respondents.ii.That the Honourable Court do issue orders to direct and compel the 3rd respondent that cleared persons namely the 2nd ,3rd and 4th petitioners and the 14,762 from Garissa and the 4952 persons from Wajir who were cleared be issued with the National Identification cards within fourteen days or within a specific reasonable timeline as the Honourable Court deems fit.iii.That the Honourable Court do issue an order of mandamus against the 4th respondent to compel them to deregister all the victims of double registration from the refugee data base within a specific reasonable timeline as the Honourable Court deems fit.iv.That the Honourable Court do issue an order of mandamus against the 5th respondent to compel them to deregister all the victims of double registration from the refugee data base within a specific timelinev.That the Honourable Court do issue orders to direct the respondents to create a fair mechanism for those not yet cleared and issue them with normal identification cards if they prove that they are genuine Kenyans within a reasonable timeline as the Honourable Court deems fit.vi.That the Honourable Court do issue orders to direct the respondents and other relevant offices that the persons who were locked out of the previous vetting sessions be fairly processed and deregistered from the refugees’ data base so that they can be issued with the national identification cards.vii.That the Honourable Court do issue a declaration that the actions and inactions of the respondents’ refusal to de-register them from the refugee data base and issue them with Kenyan National Identification Cards are unconstitutional.viii.That the Honourable Court do issue orders to direct the respondents and other relevant offices that the persons who were locked out of the previous vetting sessions that were closed be fairly processed and de-registered from the refugees’ data base so that they can be issued with the national identification cards.ix.Cost of the petition.
+1.Before this court is a petition dated August 12, 2021 filed by the petitioners vide the firm of Bashir, Noor and Co Advocates seeking various prayers listed as hereunder:i.That the Honourable Court do issue a declaration that double registration victims are Kenyans by birth whose constitutional rights were violated by the respondents.ii.That the Honourable Court do issue orders to direct and compel the 3rd respondent that cleared persons namely the 2nd ,3rd and 4th petitioners and the 14,762 from Garissa and the 4952 persons from Wajir who were cleared be issued with the National Identification cards within fourteen days or within a specific reasonable timeline as the Honourable Court deems fit.iii.That the Honourable Court do issue an order of mandamus against the 4th respondent to compel them to deregister all the victims of double registration from the refugee data base within a specific reasonable timeline as the Honourable Court deems fit.iv.That the Honourable Court do issue an order of mandamus against the 5th respondent to compel them to deregister all the victims of double registration from the refugee data base within a specific timelinev.That the Honourable Court do issue orders to direct the respondents to create a fair mechanism for those not yet cleared and issue them with normal identification cards if they prove that they are genuine Kenyans within a reasonable timeline as the Honourable Court deems fit.vi.That the Honourable Court do issue orders to direct the respondents and other relevant offices that the persons who were locked out of the previous vetting sessions be fairly processed and deregistered from the refugees’ data base so that they can be issued with the national identification cards.vii.That the Honourable Court do issue a declaration that the actions and inactions of the respondents’ refusal to de-register them from the refugee data base and issue them with Kenyan National Identification Cards are unconstitutional.viii.That the Honourable Court do issue orders to direct the respondents and other relevant offices that the persons who were locked out of the previous vetting sessions that were closed be fairly processed and de-registered from the refugees’ data base so that they can be issued with the national identification cards.ix.Cost of the petition.

-Petitioners’ case
+Petitioners’ Case

 3.It was deposed by the 1st petitioner that the genesis of this petition, is the double registration of children from the marginalized groups within whose locality refugee camps in Kenya are situated.
 That the same occurred where Kenyan citizens in areas closer to the refugees’ camp such as Daadab and Kakuma registered their children as refugees in order to access the necessities available such as medical services and food especially during the drought period.